MairiSpencer/Data-Science-Portfolio/README.md

 # Mairi Spencer

 Hi there!
-You've successfully accessed my portfolio.
+You've successfully made it to my portfolio.

-This portfolio will showcase to you my work for Neural Data Science
+Here I will showcase to you some of my neural data science work.

-Here are some examples demonstrating that demonstrate my coding abilities:
+These are some examples that demonstrate my coding abilities:
 - [Visualization of reaction times for a Flanker experiment](Visualization.md)
 - [Single-unit data example](Raster_Plot_Single-Unit_Data.md)
 - [Exploratory data analysis](T-test.md)